List of unproduced DC Comics projects: The Adventures of Superpup TV pilot

+Bizarro Superman film

+In July 2009, Galaxy Quest team Dean Parisot and Robert Gordon were set to make a film about Bizarro, but it never materialized.

 Metropolis TV series

 In January 2018, Gotham producers John Stephens and Danny Cannon and Warner Bros.
 Television were reportedly given a 13-episode straight-to-series order for the DC Universe series Metropolis, which follows Lois Lane and Lex Luthor as they investigate the world of fringe science and expose the city's dark and bizarre secrets.
-Later in May, the series was being redeveloped, but no further news came of project's status.
+Later in May, the series was redeveloped, but no further news came of project's status.

 Untitled Superman Family animated series

 In May 2018, Vinton Heuck and Sean Galloway pitched an idea for a Superman Family animated series to Warner Bros.
-Animation but the pitch was rejected in favor of Harley Quinn animated series.
+Animation but the pitch was rejected in favor of Harley Quinn.
+The characters would have included Kong Kenan, Jon Kent, Damian Wayne, Mister Mxyzptlk, and Natasha Irons/Steel, among others.

+DCEU Supergirl film

+In 2018, a film centered around Kara Zor-El / Supergirl was in development with Oren Uziel penning the script.
+Three years later, Sasha Calle was cast in the role, with the character debuting in The Flash.

+Untitled Val-Zod series

+By July 2021, a limited series centered around Val-Zod was in development for HBO Max and was to be set in DC Extended Universe.
+Michael B. Jordan was set to produce the series and also potentially star, while Darnell Metayer and Josh Peters were attached to write.
+Jordan previously pitched a feature film centered around an African-American Superman, only to place development on hold due to his busy production schedule.